VertebrateResequencing/wr/.docs/nextflow/unsupported.md

 `exec:` would require a full Groovy interpreter or transpilation of arbitrary Groovy to shell, which is infeasible in a pure-Go implementation.

+### `stage:` section (typed process syntax)

+`stage:` is part of the new typed process syntax introduced experimentally in Nextflow 25.10+.
+It declares staged file inputs/outputs with type annotations.
+The section body is parsed and consumed but discarded with a warning.
+Fully typed process definitions (including `stage:`, `topic:`, and typed `input:`/`output:` sections) are not supported — the existing untyped declaration model covers all production usage.

 ## Process Directives

 ### `array`